 Teachable Courses List

 Teachable offers many categories and numerous courses.
 You can choose a course about design, food and drink, or health and fitness.
-If you’re an artist, classes like art, music, photography, and video should be first on your list.
+If you’re an artist, classes like art, music, photography, and social media videos should be first on your list.
 On top of that, there are classes about interior design, lifestyle and hobbies, business, careers, marketing, travel, languages, and writing.

 You can brush up on your old skills, or take the risk of learning new ones, with the help of online classes conducted by professional instructors.